ryszard314159/hpass/README.md

 One way to securely store and share passwords is by using a password manager.
 It is a recommended and widely used solution, but not without problems.
 Proposed generator is an alternative approach with two main advantages:
 (1) passwords are generated on demand and never stored - there is no danger of data breach (2) there is no master password to remember.
-Large number of sites and apps exist capable of generating strong random passwords, but despite some (not exhaustive!) search (see some links below) I was not able to locate any which offer generating reproducible, hint-based passwords.
+Large number of sites and apps offer strong random password generation, but despite some (not exhaustive!) search (see some links below) I was not able to locate any which would allow to generate reproducible, hint-based passwords.

 ## Simple Example